 This special revenue fund is by far the largest within the governmental fund type category.
 The costs associated with providing police services, fire/EMS services and dispatch services are all within this fund.
-At the end of the fiscal year, the fund balance was \$14,089,976.
-The overall fund balance increased by \$95,544 compared to the prior year.
+At the end of the fiscal year, the fund balance was \$14,176,437.
+The overall fund balance increased by \$86,461 compared to the prior year.
 It is recommended by the GFOA to have fund balance equivalent to 15-20% of annual expenditures as a minimum.
-As of the fiscal year end, this fund has fund balance equivalent to 51% of annual expenditures before transfers.
+As of the fiscal year end, this fund has fund balance equivalent to 50% of annual expenditures before transfers.

-Total revenues ended the year at 99% of budget.
+Total revenues ended the year at 95% of budget.
 The public safety fund derives 93% of its revenue from property taxes either directly or through the general fund transfer.
-This fund has experienced a significant decline in taxable property values since 2008 and has only achieved a partial recovery over the past nine years.
+This fund has experienced a significant decline in taxable property values since 2008 and has only achieved a partial recovery over the past ten years.
 To offset some of the lost revenue, the 2010 millage of 1.30 mills was renewed by voters in 2019 at 1.24 mills.
-All or most of the taxes collected from this millage has been used to maintain police and fire services as closely as possible to current levels.
+All or most of the taxes collected from this millage has been used to maintain public safety services as closely as possible to current levels.
 Despite this source of revenue, management must continue to monitor cost increases to this fund.
 In 2010, the public safety fund did not receive any support from the general fund.
-The transfers from the general fund have grown year over year, and this fiscal year it received \$9,100,000 from the general fund through transfers in.
-If you exclude the transfer and grants, the fund's total revenues increased by \$739,986 compared to the prior year.
-The majority of this difference is from property taxes and the remainder is from EMS transport fees.
+The transfers from the general fund have grown year over year, and this fiscal year it received \$7,575,000 from the general fund through transfers in.
+If you exclude the transfer and grants, the fund's total revenues increased by \$1,701,225 compared to the prior year.
+The majority of this difference is from property taxes and the remainder is from EMS transport fees and other.